korrawe/harp/README.md

 ```

-## Code References
+# Code References

-Parts of the code are based on the following repositories please consider citing them in the relevant context:
+Parts of the code are based on the following repositories.
+Please consider citing them in the relevant context:

 - The ```body_models``` is built on top of the base class from [SMPLX](https://smpl-x.is.tue.mpg.de/) which falls under their license.
 - The renderer are based on the renderer from [Pytorch3D](https://pytorch3d.org/).